“Highlights of Ancient Egypt”

 Day-by-Day Itinerary

-Friday, March 10, 2023: Departures from home for travelers from the USA, Canada, or Australia who are not leaving from Washington, DC.
+Saturday, January 16, 2027: Departures from home for travelers from the USA, Canada, or Australia

-If you are traveling from places other than New York or Washington, DC, USA, the departure date for your international flights is Friday, March 10, 2023.
+If you are traveling from the USA, the departure date for your international flights is Saturday, January 16, 2027.
 Cairo is 7 hours ahead of New York, 10 hours ahead of California.
-Your flights will arrive in Cairo on the following day (Saturday, March 11).
-The other nonstop flight from the USA to Egypt is JFK/Cairo on Egypt Air which departs in the afternoon from the US and arrives in Cairo around noon the next day.
+Your flights will arrive in Cairo on the following day (Sunday, January 17).
 International flights are not included in your tour.
 Flights within Egypt – Cairo/Luxor and Aswan/Cairo – are included.

 US, UK, and Canadian citizens do not need to obtain a visa for Egypt in advance.
 Tourist visas are issued upon arrival at Cairo airport.
 Obtaining a visa online is not recommended.
 There are a number of scam websites offering this service.

-* NOTE: The EXPIRATION DATE on your passport needs to be after September 11, 2023, which is 6 months after your arrival in Egypt.
-Also note that the Real ID requirement deadline for US citizens has been extended to May 7, 2025.
+* NOTE: The EXPIRATION DATE on your passport needs to be after July 18, 2027, which is 6 months after your arrival in Egypt.

-Hotel: Luxor Hilton Hotel or similar.
+Hotel: Steigenberger Achti Hotel or similar.
 Luxor hotel night #1.
 Meals: BB, L.

-After the travelers arrive on the 4:30am flight from Washington, DC or New York, we enjoy a large buffet breakfast together at the hotel.
-Then it is time to start our explorations of Egypt!
-Leaving Heliopolis (where the airport is), we drive southward through the fertile farmlands to reach Saqqara, a site from Ancient Egypt’s Old Kingdom (2,575-2,150 B.C.).
+It’s time to start our explorations of Egypt!
+Leaving Giza, we drive southward through the fertile farmlands to reach Saqqara, a site from Ancient Egypt’s Old Kingdom (2,575-2,150 B.C.).
 Here we find the Step Pyramid of Zoser (also spelled Djoser) which is dated even older than the pyramids at Giza.
 There are also some other Old Kingdom pyramids and tombs from the Old Kingdom that show us scenes from the daily life of people almost 5,000 years ago!

 We have a late lunch in the Saqqara area before taking the trip back to Cairo airport where we board our flight to Luxor.
 Here we settle into our hotel for the next three nights.